HuyNguyenAu/nhk-easy-dart/README.md

 # NHK Easy To PDF

 ## Description:
-Download all NHK Easy articles of a particular month, and combine them into a single PDF file.
+Download all NHK Easy articles of a particular month, and combine them into a single HTML file.

 ## Requirements:
 ### Enviroment: